 Also, you will need to provide other supporting documents that are dependent on whether you are applying for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 To qualify for SSDI, you will need to prove that you have enough work credits to be covered.
 You will need to provide a detailed work history for the last 10 years.
 SSI is needs-based and specific financial criteria must be met, so you will need to provide proof of income and proof of any resources, such as property deeds, bank statements, vehicle titles, investment account statements, and so forth.

 Get Help With Your RFC For A Spinal Fusion

-If you are represented by an attorney, you may be more likely to have a successful disability claim.
+If you are represented by an attorney, you may be more likely to have a successful disability claim with spinal fusion.
 Disability lawyers receive payment on a contingency basis, which means that your Social Security disability lawyer will not be paid until your claim is approved.
 Complete the Free Case Evaluation Form.

 - Tips on Qualifying For Disability Benefits With a Spinal Condition